Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels: Method

-\textbf{Third Stage: Generative Model Benefits Classifier.} DPT trains the classifier employed in the first stage on real data augmented by $\mathcal{S}_2$ to boost classification performance.
-For simplicity and efficiency, DPT freezes the models pre-trained by Eq.~(\ref{eq:msn}) in the first stage and replaces $\mathcal{S}$ with $\mathcal{S} \cup \mathcal{S}_2$ to train a linear probe in MSN~\cite{assran2022masked}.
-All other settings remain the same.
+\textbf{MSN based DPT.} We train the classifier employed in the first stage on real data augmented by $\mathcal{S}_2$ to boost classification performance.
+For simplicity and efficiency, we freeze the models pre-trained by Eq.~(\ref{eq:msn}) in the first stage and replace $\mathcal{S}$ with $\mathcal{S} \cup \mathcal{S}_2$ to train a linear probe in MSN~\citep{assran2022masked}.
 DPT substantially boosts the classification performance as presented in Fig.~\ref{fig:accuracy} (b).

-In principle, the augmented data can also be used in self-supervised pre-training, which is left as future work.
+\textbf{Semi-ViT based DPT.} We freeze the models, which are pre-trained in a self-supervised manner in the first stage of Semi-ViT, and replace $\mathcal{S}$ with $\mathcal{S} \cup \mathcal{S}_2$ to train a classifier in the third stage of Semi-ViT.
+We argue that pseudo images can be used in different stages of Semi-ViT and can both boost the classification performance. (see Appendix~\ref{app:different_settings_semi_vit}).

-We can leverage the classifier in the third stage to refine the pseudo labels and train the generative model with one more stage.
+Both consistent improvements provide a positive answer to the second key question, namely, generative augmentation remains a useful approach for semi-supervised classification.
+Besides, we can leverage the classifier in the third stage to refine the pseudo-labels and train the generative model with one more stage.
 Although we observe an improvement empirically (see results in Appendix~\ref{app:more_stages}), we focus on the three-stage strategy in the main paper for simplicity and efficiency.